Dorcie-dee/movieWatchlist-api/README.md

 movieWatchlist-api

-For easy reading, try accesing this using my postman documentation link: https://documenter.getpostman.com/view/42782764/2sB2x3otPZ
+For easy reading, try accesing this using my postman documentation link: https://documenter.getpostman.com/view/42782764/2sB2x3otPZ.
+This is accessible until I unpublish it

-Else, you can view my documentation here!
+Else, you can view same documentation here!

 Hello! and welcome to my movieWatchlist-api.
 I'll be guiding you on how to understand and use my api.

-Note that this was bulit with the below functionalities in mind and might not be as sophisticated as you'd like it to be.
+Note that this was built with the below functionalities in mind and might not be as sophisticated as you'd like it to be.
 But i'd be happy if you have a look at it and leave a like or follow :)

 FUNCTIONALITIES involve:
 Users can: